-This exhibition provided insight into Madeleine Kelly: Open Studio by presenting an ecology of art, threads and life.
+This exhibition provided insight into Madeleine Kelly: Open Studio by presenting an ecology of art, threads, and life.
 It explored the idea of weaving what we see with what we know and dream.
-The images wove disparate ideas together and entwined formations of webs, wombs and patterns to remind us that many species form a fabric with a key material thread.
-This interconnection is crucial, showing how the liveliness of an artwork can extend to that of the living planet.
+The images wove disparate ideas together and entwined formations of webs, wombs, and patterns to remind us that many species form a fabric with a key material thread.
+This interconnection is crucial, showing how the liveliness of artwork can extend to that of the living planet.

 — Madeleine Kelly

 Threads were among the earliest transmitters of meaning’, said Bauhaus artist Anni Albers.
 In these prints Albers conjoins graphic images with those of Andean textile design.
 The lines are enlivened through colour and interchanging rhythm.
 Albers dedicated her book On Weaving (1965) to the weavers of ancient Peru

 Untitled 1948 (from ‘Connections 1925–83’ portfolio) 1984 / Screenprint on 150 gram Umbria paper / 45 x 35cm / Purchased 1990